fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 ### Starting the FDO PRI Rendezvous (RV) Server

+< ADD Content> -- Describe rv?
+What's the purpose ?
+What all it can do ?
+What's the Role in FDO protocol ?
+Port on which RV is listening.

 ```
 $ cd <fdo-pri-src>/component-samples/demo/rv/
 $ sudo docker-compose up --build
 ```

 ###Starting the FDO PRI Owner Server

+< ADD Content> -- Describe owner?
+What's the purpose ?
+What all it can do ?
+What's the Role in FDO protocol ?
+Port on which OWNER is listening.

 ```
 $ cd <fdo-pri-src>/component-samples/demo/owner/